-e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
 XIII.
-POPULATION AND HOUSING Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? \boxtimes b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes XIV.
-PUBLIC SERVICES a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: i) Fire protection? \boxtimes ii) Police protection? \boxtimes iii) Schools? iv) Parks? \boxtimes v) Other public facilities? \boxtimes
+POPULATION AND HOUSING Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? \boxtimes b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+XIV.
+PUBLIC SERVICES a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: i) Fire protection? \boxtimes ii) Police protection? \boxtimes iii) Schools? iv) Parks? \boxtimes v) Other public facilities?
 XV.
-RECREATION a) Would the project increase the use of existing neighborhood and regional parks or \boxtimes other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b) Does the project include recreational facilities or require the construction or \boxtimes expansion of recreational facilities which might have an adverse physical effect on the environment?
+RECREATION a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the \boxtimes facility would occur or be accelerated?

+Project Title: Tentative Tract Map 37360; Conditional Use Permit 14-17 Project Name: DSH Enterprises LLC.
+Medical Marijuana Cultivation Facility on APN 666-310-011 b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
 XVI.
-TRANSPORTATION/TRAFFIC -- Would the project: a) Conflict with an applicable plan, ordinance policy establishing measures effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass П \boxtimes transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transits. b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and \boxtimes П П travel demand measures, or other standards established by the County Congestion Management Agency for designated roads or highways? c) Result in a change in air traffic patterns, including either an increase in traffic levels or \boxtimes П П a change in location that results in substantial safety risks? d) Substantially increase hazards due to a uses (e.g., farm equipment)?
+TRANSPORTATION/TRAFFIC Would the project: a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the County Congestion Management Agency for designated roads or highways? c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes e) Result in inadequate emergency access? \boxtimes f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance of safety of such facilities? \boxtimes